chriswynns1/valo-stats/README.md

 # valo-stats
-A simple web app that pulls VALORANT match statistics from Henrik-3's unofficial VALORANT API for my friend for statistics purposes
+A simple web app that records VALORANT match statistics to a SQL server